 And boy, did I work hard.
-Didn't realize doing a 25 minute session of bending and flexing could work up such a sweat.
-Those beginner sessions are a challenge.
+Didn't realize doing a 25-minute session of bending and flexing could work up such a sweat.
+Those beginner sessions were a challenge.
 But, like the program says, make the workout your own.
-Was able to modify the workouts to accommodate my condition and build up strength my way.
+I was able to modify the workouts to accommodate my condition and build up strength, my way.
 Even when I was unable to do daily sessions, I modified the sets by working out on the beginner program every other day.
 Even when I completed the beginner course and was still unable to do daily workouts, I simply increased the amount I could do every other day and went from doing 40 minutes every other day to 50 to 60 to finally 70 minutes every other day.
 I even did some modifications on the meal plan to make it work for me.
-I stick with phase one, but I added an additional serving of complex carbs for breakfast so I don't reach for too many snacks during the day and I added more protein to promote more muscle recovery and muscle growth.
+I stick with DDPY Nutrition Plan Phase One, but I added an additional serving of complex carbs for breakfast so I don't reach for too many snacks during the day and I added more protein to promote more muscle recovery and muscle growth.
 And yes, I will treat myself to an occasional serving of coconut ice cream or have a slice of veggie pizza as a "cheat meal", but I have those treats sparingly and in the process of doing this program gained something I never had before with food: self-control.

 As for the results from the program?
 Well, I made two goals when I started in August 2016: I wanted to lose 100 pounds in a year and commit to doing DDPYoga for a year.
 In the end, I managed to lose 100 pounds in seven months and as I write this, it is August 2017, I've been doing DDPY for one year, and I have lost a total of 109 pounds.
 I went from 297 lbs to 188 lbs, and I've never felt better.